GoktugGuvercin/AI-in-Medicine/Image Segmentation/README.md

 - It is a semi-atuomatic algorithm; unfortunately it depends on the user input.
 - It is difficult to choose its tuning parameters correctly.

+### 4. Random Forest:

+Random forest is an ensemble machine learning method that can be used for image segmentation by pixel-wise classification.
+For example, 3D MRI images with tumorous tissues can be segmented by random forest.
+To achieve this, the dataset is split into different non-overlapping subsets, and a distinct binary decision tree is built for each of them.

+Each pixel in the image needs to be assigned a class label for segmentation.
+Context and structure aware features are extracted for every pixel, and they are passed to the decision trees with their corresponding labels.
+What decision trees does at this point is to learn the relationship between those feature-label pairs and and define the split rules that distinguish the tissues from one another in the most prominent way.
+These split rules (tests) are optimized over pixel features during the training stage.

+To define split strategy in globally optimal way, randomized subset of pixel features are taken into account for training stage.
+This decreases the variance of forest estimator.
+Gini, entropy or log-loss metrics can be used as criterion for split rules.

+Advantages:

+- It is fully automatic and computationally efficient
+- Since it is an ensemble method, it is quite robust and accurate.
+- We can decide on what features we will put in, so we can mention about the interpretability and explainability of the model.

+Disadvantages:

+- It is a shallow model and cannot guarantee the connectedness unlike region growing algorithm.
+- The features are not hierarchical